About Hemangiomas and Vascular Birthmarks

 Vascular birthmarks are clusters of veins, arteries, or lymph channels that are found within or under the skin.
 They range from flat, faintly red skin lesions to bulky deep lesions that can become large enough to interfere with vision, breathing, or swallowing.
 Vascular birthmarks occur in about 400,000 babies each year and are generally classified as either hemangiomas or vascular malformations.

 Hemangiomas, sometimes called "strawberry birthmarks," are often not visible at birth, but become visible on the skin within days or weeks of delivery.
-They usually start as flat, discolored areas that may be mistaken for bruises or rashes, but grow rapidly during the first 4-6 months of life.
-During this time, some hemangiomas may become bulky, often causing significant changes in a child's appearance or function.
+They usually start as flat, discolored areas that may be mistaken for bruises or rashes, but grow rapidly during the first 4 - 5 months of life.
+During this time, some hemangiomas may become bulky, causing significant changes in a child's appearance or function.
 Others may cause painful skin ulcers or bleeding.
 Growth can continue up to about 12 months of age.

-Hemangiomas begin to shrink (involute) sometime after age 1.
+Hemangiomas begin to shrink (involute) sometime around age 1.
 Some shrink rapidly leaving skin changes that are barely noticeable.
 Others, even with years of involution, still leave behind considerable deformities that require surgical correction.
 Early evaluation of hemangiomas allows us to identify and treat those most likely to cause functional or cosmetic issues, often preventing problems before they occur.

 Vascular malformations, unlike hemangiomas, are usually present at birth.
 They do not undergo a period of rapid growth, but grow slowly as the child ages.
 They also do not shrink, and therefore often require treatment.